 In AutoML, we have an opportunity to promote inclusion and fairness in different ways.
-As noted earlier, if the machine learning models you can access today don’t fully address the needs of your community or users, due to historical absences or misrepresentation in data, you can create custom models that do a better job.
-In any custom model you create using AutoML, you can also engage the goals of fairness in machine learning by including data that helps the model predict equally well across all categories relevant to your use case.
+As noted earlier, if the machine learning models you can access today don't fully address the needs of your community or users, due to historical absences or misrepresentation in data, you can create custom models that do a better job.
+In any custom model you create using AutoML, you can pursue fairness goals by including data that helps the model predict equally well across all categories relevant to your use case.
 These fairness-related actions may help mitigate the risk of the following types of negative consequences associated with some ML systems.

 This type of harm occurs when an ML system amplifies or reflects negative stereotypes about particular groups.
-For example, ML models generating image search results or automated text suggestions are often trained on previous user behavior (e.g. common search terms or comments) that can lead to offensive results.
-In addition to offending an individual user in the moment, representational harm also has diffuse and long-term societal effects on large groups of people.
+For example, ML models generating image search results or automated text suggestions are often trained on previous user behavior (e.g. common search terms or comments), which can lead to offensive results.
+And along with offending individual users in the moment, this kind of representational harm also has diffuse and long-term societal effects on large groups of people.

 Disproportionate product failure

 In some cases, unfairness is a matter of basic usability and access.
-For example, facial recognition software used to unlock a gaming console had disproportionately high failure rates for individuals with darker skin tones, effectively preventing darker-skinned people from using that feature.
+For example, some soap dispensers used in public restrooms have been shown to have disproportionately high failure rates for individuals with darker skin tones.

-In the following section, we share some steps you can take as you build your custom models in AutoML and use them in your ML systems.
-We will focus on mitigating bias in training datasets, evaluating your custom models for disparities in performance, and things to consider as you use your custom model.
+Now let's discuss steps you can take to promote fairness as you build your custom models in AutoML and use them in your ML systems.
+We'll focus on mitigating bias in training datasets, evaluating your custom models for disparities in performance, and things to consider as you use your custom model.